Microsoft Customer Agreement

 After the introduction of the "New Commerce Experience", CSP customers have the following options:

-2. Annual term.
+• Annual term.
 The price is fixed for a year.
 No reduction is permitted until the end of the subscription.
+You can pay upfront or monthly.
+However, since April 2025, if you choose monthly billing on an annual subscription, Microsoft charges an additional 5% premium on top of the annual price.

-There is no more flexibility that CSP customers used to have in previous years.
+There is no more flexibility CSP customers had in previous years.

 How does that compare to the Enterprise Agreement?
 Well, the EA is more flexible.
 The price is fixed for three years, but reductions are permitted at each anniversary.
 In the current uncertain economy, the EA is a lower risk.